Leeds School of Business

 Graduation Recognition Ceremony

-Every December and May, the Office of the Dean and the Leeds Business Student Government sponsor a recognition ceremony honoring the graduating class, in addition to the university-wide commencement.
+Every May, the Office of the Dean and the Leeds Business Student Government sponsor a recognition ceremony honoring the graduating class, in addition to the university-wide commencement.
 Graduates and their families are invited to attend.

 Facilities & Research

 The Leeds School of Business houses resources for the specific needs of business students: